xingzhou/containercafe/docs/ansible.md

 ## The inventory contract

+Installing OpenRadiant is factored into two orthogonal phases: provisioning machines and deploying software on them.
+Any acceptable technique for provisioning works with all the software deployment playbooks.
+What enables this orthogonality is a contract between the two phases.
+The contract concerns "groups" in the Ansible inventory.
+OpenRadiant does not care how your inventory is produced/stored/written.
+You could keep one big `/etc/ansible/hosts` file.  you could keep many files in an `/etc/ansible/hosts/` directory.
+You could keep various inventory files in various places and pass the relevant one via the `-i` argument or the `ANSIBLE_INVENTORY` environment variable.
+You could use an Ansible dynamic inventory.
+All that matters is what groups exist and what machines are in them.

 Because the playbooks support multiple environments and shards, the inventory contract applies to a given environment or shard.
 A shard is also known as a cluster.